Gytha of Wessex: Life

 Her paternal grandparents were Godwin, Earl of Wessex and Gytha Thorkelsdóttir.

 According to the 13th-century chronicler Saxo Grammaticus, after the death of their father King Harold at the Battle of Hastings in 1066, Gytha and two of her brothers (probably Magnus and either Godwin or Edmund) escaped to the court of their first cousin once-removed, King Sweyn Estridsson of Denmark.
 The two brothers were treated by Sweyn with hospitality, Magnus entering into high-level service with Bolesław II the Generous.
-This took place in 1069–1070, when Bolesław restored Iziaslav I of Kiev as grand prince, and Gertruda (Bolesław's aunt) to power after they had been deposed.
+This took place in 1069–1070, when Bolesław restored Iziaslav I of Kiev as grand prince, and Gertrude (Bolesław's aunt) to power after they had been deposed.

 Gytha was married to Vladimir II Monomakh, the prince of Smolensk, a city in what is now western Russia, around 1074 to 1075.
 Gytha's role in Vladimir's rule is not documented.
 Vladimir explained in a book of 'Instructions' (Pouchenie) for his sons, written in the twelfth-century: "Love your wives, but grant them no power over you."
 In his book, Vladimir also mentioned the recent death of Yuri's mother.

 Gytha was the mother of Mstislav I, born in Novgorod in 1076 and the last ruler of the united Kievan Rus'.
 In the Norse sagas, Mstislav is called Harald, after his grandfather.
 Vladimir conquered Chernigov in 1078 and later moved to his father's city of Pereyaslavl, but the sources do not mention the relationship between Gytha and Vladimir at this point.

 During her lifetime, Gytha, as Vladimir's spouse, was princess of Smolensk; however, she died before her husband became the grand prince of Kiev in 1113, so she never was grand princess of Kiev.